cinzinga/cinzinga.github.io/_posts/2020-02-14-February-Updates.md

   - Certification
 ---

-I figure it is about time for another blog post, since it has been just over one month since my last one.
+I figure it is about time for another blog post, as it has been just over one month since my last one.
 However, I am feeling a little lazy so in this entry I will simply list accomplishments and noteworthy things that have occurred in the last 30 days or so.
-Honestly each of these on their own warrant a blog post, perhaps in the future I will come back and expand on each of them more.
+Honestly each of these on their own warrants a blog post, perhaps in the future I will come back and expand on each of them more.

 ## Publications
 - [CVE-2020-6637](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-6637)